bluesky66-dev/kibana/rfcs/text/0012_encryption_key_rotation.md

 # How we teach this

 Key rotation is a well-known paradigm.
-We'll update `README.md` of the `EncryptedSavedObjects` plugin and create a dedicated section in the public HyperSec Kibana documentation.
+We'll update `README.md` of the `EncryptedSavedObjects` plugin and create a dedicated section in the public Kibana documentation.

 # Unresolved questions